Germany expels 2 Iranian diplomats over death sentence | Law-Order

 - Germany

+Sharmahd's family accuse Iranian intelligence of abducting him from Dubai in 2020.
+The official website of Iran's judiciary said Sharmahd was convicted of plotting terrorist activities.
+He was tried in a Revolutionary Court, where proceedings are held behind closed doors and where rights groups say defendants are unable to choose their lawyers or see the evidence against them.

-The death sentence — which can be appealed — comes against the backdrop of months of anti-government protests in Iran and a fierce crackdown on dissent.
+The death sentence — which can be appealed — comes against the backdrop of months of anti-government protests in Iran sparked by the death of a 22-year-old woman who was detained by the morality police for allegedly violating the country's strict Islamic dress code.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)